 Current Status of North Carolina’s Death Penalty

-150 people are housed on North Carolina’s death row.
+149 people are housed on North Carolina’s death row.
 However, no one has been executed since 2006, when concerns about the state’s lethal injection procedure led to an effective moratorium.
-Since then, four innocent men have been released from death row, the State Bureau of Investigation admitted to falsifying and omitting evidence in dozens of trials, and a judge found evidence of statewide racial bias in the use of the death penalty.
-Despite these revelations, the state legislature recently passed legislation designed to restart executions and end pending claims of racial bias.
+Since then, three innocent men have been released from death row, the State Bureau of Investigation admitted to falsifying and omitting evidence in dozens of trials, and a judge found evidence of statewide racial bias in the use of the death penalty.
+There is now pending litigation about racial bias and lethal injection, and executions are on hold indefinitely.